Sugawara Denju Tenarai Kagami: Structure

 The fullest version of Sugawara consists of twelve scenes in five acts.
 Though this was originally intended to be performed across the better part of a day, modes of performance have changed, and the full version would today take twice that long, due to the style and speed of current forms of acting.

 For this reason and others, kabuki plays are almost never performed in their entirety today, and Sugawara is no exception.
 The fullest standard version of any play is called tōshi kyōgen, which in the case of Sugawara consists of six of the full twelve scenes.
 However, again as is the case with most plays, individual scenes or elements of Sugawara may be performed alone as part of a day's program of other such bits and pieces.

 Two of the scenes, Yasui no Hama (Act II, second scene) and Kitasaga (Act IV, second scene), have only been performed in bunraku, never yet in kabuki.

 The last time Sugawara Denju Tenarai Kagami was performed in its entirety (the ten kabuki scenes) was in 1966 at the National Theatre, Tokyo.
-The full length performance was divided in to programs, the first one in November (from Act I to scene I of Act II) and the second one in December (scene I of Act II to Act V).
+The full length performance was divided in to two programs, the first one in November (from Act I to scene I of Act II) and the second one in December (scene I of Act II to Act V).

 From those ten scenes, the six that are still performed regularly (Kamo Zutsumi, Hippô Denju, Dômyôji, Kurumabiki, Ga no Iwai and Terakoya).
-This is the 'tōshi kyōgen of Sugawara Denju Tenarai Kagami.
+This is the tōshi kyōgen of Sugawara Denju Tenarai Kagami.

-The only performance after World War II of the other four scenes (Ôuchi, Michiyuki Kotoba no Amaikai, Tenpaizan and Ôuchi Tenpen) was that of 1966, with the exception of Ôuchi, which was performed again at the National Theatre in 1981.Shōriya, Aragorō.
-"Michiyuki Kotoba no Amaikai."
-Kabuki21.com.
-Retrieved 2 January 2018.
+The only performance after World War II of the other four scenes (Ôuchi, Michiyuki Kotoba no Amaikai, Tenpaizan and Ôuchi Tenpen) was that of 1966, with the exception of Ôuchi, which was performed again at the National Theatre in 1981.

 The fundamental structure of the play is very much in keeping with that of Japanese traditional drama forms as a whole.
 The philosophy of jo-ha-kyū is employed throughout, as actions, scenes, acts, and the play as a whole begin slow (jo), then get faster (ha), and end quickly (kyū).
 Also, Sugawara follows the traditional five-act structure and the themes traditionally associated with particular acts.
 Act One begins calmly and auspiciously, including scenes at the Imperial Palace.
 Act Two features combat and murder.
 Act Three is something of a sewamono insertion into the jidaimono tale, turning away from the affairs of warriors and politics to focus on the lives of commoners.
-Act Four, often in other plays a michiyuki journey, metaphorically associated with a journey through hell, features a dramatic storm and an emotional journey for Kan Shōjō, who becomes enraged at the traitorous activities of Shihei, and kills himself, becoming a thunder god.
+Act Four, often in other plays a michiyuki journey, metaphorically associated with a journey through hell, features a dramatic storm and an emotional journey for Kan Shōjō.
+Shōjō becomes enraged at the traitorous activities of Shihei and kills himself, becoming a thunder god.
 Act Five wraps up the plot quickly and returns to themes of auspiciousness.